agroce/tstl/README.md

 TSTL and afl
 ---------

-So far it hasn't proven clearly useful, but you can even use afl to generate TSTL tests.
+I'm not yet sure how useful it is, but you can even use afl to generate TSTL tests.
 You need to install afl itself and the `python-afl` pip package.
 Then you can fuzz using afl with a command like:

 `py-afl-fuzz -o <outputdir> -i <inputdir> -- tstl_afl`

 `tstl_afl` takes a file of bytes and interprets every two bytes as the index of a TSTL action (modulo the number of actions), using `sut.py` as usual.
 You can even use `--swarm` to interpret the first 4 bytes as a seed to control swarm testing.
 When `tstl_afl` detects a failure it also produces a conventional TSTL test file under the name `aflfail.<PID>.test`.
-In the very unlikely case you have too many actions for 16 bit encoding, use `--32` to use 4 byte action indices.
+In the very unlikely case you have too many actions for 16 bit encoding, use `--32` to use 4 byte action indices.  `tstl_afl` is also useful for turning afl byte inputs into normal TSTL test files, with the `--alwaysSave` option.

-Unfortunately, afl has no way to distinguish exploring the TSTL harness code and exploring SUT code, so it doesn't seem to be extremely effective as a way to generate tests.
+Unfortunately, afl has no way to distinguish exploring the TSTL harness code and exploring SUT code, so at least for a long initial period, it may be much less effective than the TSTL random tester.
+Potentially, once it's saturated coverage of the harness, it can start picking on the SUT better.

+There are also tools (`tstl_aflcorpus` and `tstl_toaflcorpus`) for generating some initial "interesting" input byte files.  `tstl_aflcorpus` randomly generates inputs that trigger novel SUT coverage, and `tstl_toaflcorpus` simply takes existing TSTL test files and converts them to afl byte inputs.

 TSTL and Hypothesis
 ------------------------